Gametoast/AltAddonSystem/StarWarsBattlefront/addon/README.txt

 PS2 BF1 does not support the function 'ScriptCB_IsFileExist()' and cannot therefore process the addon folder.
 In order to add missions to PS2, you'll need to modify the 'addon\000\_WORKSPACE_\mod_missionlist.lua' file.
 And run the 'addon\000\_WORKSPACE_\munge.bat' file.

+PC Notes:
+The included files are compatible with the Steam version of the game.
+If this does not work for you, you can try to modify the included lua files and replace them with LVLTool in your shell.lvl.
+I've included a 'game_interface.lua' file that you can use with the steam game version 'common.lvl' to enable the usage of 'SPTest.exe'.
+But you'll need to replace the script yourself with LVLTool.exe